Sports in Jammu and Kashmir: State and UT of Jammu and Kashmir

-Notable players from Jammu and Kashmir
+Notable athletes from Jammu and Kashmir

 International, national and state level notable players from the region.

 Sporting activities

 Cricket in Jammu and Kashmir

 Cricket is the second most popular sport in Jammu and Kashmir after football.
 Recently Ifran Pathan was made the mentor and coach of the Jammu and Kashmir cricket team.
-The team participates in the events such as the Ranjhi Trophy and Vijay Hazare Trophy.
+The team participates in the events such as the Ranji Trophy and Vijay Hazare Trophy.
 Popular players to have come from the region include Parvez Rasool, Abdul Samad, Mithun Manhas, Rasikh Salam and Manzoor Dar who have played T20 IPL matches for team such as Sunrisers Hyderabad and Kings XI Punjab.
 Other cricketers from Jammu and Kashmir include Jasia Akhtar who was the first women from Jammu and Kashmir to be selected for the India women's national cricket team and Amir Hussain Lone who is the captain of Jammu and Kashmir's para cricket team.

 Since 2019, the police also have their own T20 cricket tournament.

 As of 2020, Abdul Samad became the cricketer from Jammu and Kashmir with the most number of IPL matches.
 Parvez Rasool comes in second with 11 matches in the IPL.

 There is criticism related to excessive politicization and lack of professionalism and support in development of the sport in the region.

 Football in Jammu and Kashmir

 Football, is also popular sport in Jammu and Kashmir, first came to Jammu and Kashmir in 1891-92 by Tyndale Biscoe.
 The first time a football team from the region participated in the Santosh Trophy was in 1964.
 There are around 500 football clubs in the region.

-Teams from Jammu and Kashmir which play in the I-League are Real Kashmir F.C. (division one) and Lonestar Kashmir F.C. (division two).
+Teams from Jammu and Kashmir which play in the I-League are Real Kashmir (division one) and Lonestar Kashmir (division two).
 Mehrajuddin Wadoo from Srinagar has represented the India national football team and also plays in the Indian Super League.

 Jammu and Kashmir has produced nineteen international players (from the school level to the senior team) such as Abdul Majeed Kakroo.
-Players from the region have been part of top football teams in India such as Mohun Bagan A.C. and East Bengal F.C. (such as Ishfaq Ahmed).
+Players from the region have been part of top football teams in India such as Mohun Bagan AC and East Bengal F.C. (such as Ishfaq Ahmed).
 Basit Ahmed and Mohammed Renbar were chosen to play football with Sociedad Deportiva Lenense Proinastur (SD Lenense), a third division Spanish team, part of a public outreach program of Central Reserve Police Force (CRPF) and J&K Football Association.
 Other initiatives such as a football team for every village in the Kashmir Valley has also been initiated by the government in 2017.

 Night football, with "high-voltage floodlights" set up by the locals themselves, is well contested and attended despite various difficulties.